Minimum Reload Cost Cycle Cover in Complete Graphs: Preliminaries

 The previous results on \textsc{MinRC3} are as follows: \begin{theorem} \textbf{(Galbiati et al. \cite{GalbiatiGualandiMaffioli})} \textsc{MinRC3} is strongly \nph even if the number of colors is $2$, the reload costs are symmetric, and satisfy the triangle inequality. \end{theorem} \begin{corollary} \textbf{(Galbiati et al. \cite{GalbiatiGualandiMaffioli})} \textsc{MinRC3} is not approximable within $1/\epsilon$ , for any $\epsilon > 0$, even if the number of colors is $2$, the reload costs are symmetric, and satisfy the triangle inequality. \end{corollary}

 A monochromatic cycle cover is composed of cycles such that the colors of the edges of a particular cycle are the same; however, the colors of edges in different cycles may differ in general.
-In this work, we investigate the \textsc{MinRC3} problem in equitably or nearly equitably $2$-edge-colored complete graphs and prove that the minimum reload cost is zero in such graphs by constructing a monochromatic cycle cover in a single color.
+In this work, we investigate the \textsc{MinRC3} problem in equitably or nearly equitably $2$-edge-colored complete graphs and prove that the minimum reload cost is zero in such graphs except for some special cases by constructing a monochromatic cycle cover in a single color.